International Student Enrollment

 In most cases, a J-2 dependent can seek employment.
 To work, a J-2 dependent must apply for and obtain an Employment Authorization Document from U.S. Citizenship and Immigration Services.
 Money earned by a J-2 cannot be used to support the principal J-1 visa holder.
 J-2 dependents are eligible for part-time or full-time study at any level of education.

-International Student Affairs Forms
+International Student Enrollment Forms

 Employment Forms